AaltoSciComp/data-analysis-workflows-course/lectures/chapter-2-data.rst

     The exercise is provided in ``X_exercises/ch2-X-ex1.ipynb``.

-    In the exercise we'll create input parsing functions for `Premier League results <https://github.com/footballcsv/england>`_.
+    In this exercise we'll create input parsing functions for `Premier League results <https://github.com/footballcsv/england>`_.

-    2. Create a function that formats the data into a tidy format and adds additional information based on existing data.
+    - Create a function that loads the match data, converts date into a proper date object and determines the season from the date.

 Categorical data format
 =======================